-This white paper discusses current service assurance systems and how they relate to Big Data, Artificial Intelligence, Machine Learning, and Deep Learning.
-It also introduces the concept of Small Data – using active testing and monitoring to provide direct answers to the relevant service quality questions.
-Also included are some highlighted results of the recent NFV Service Assurance and Analytics research study and survey completed by Heavy Reading in October 2017.
+This white paper examines current service assurance systems and how they relate to Big Data, Artificial Intelligence, Machine Learning, and Deep Learning.
+Contrarily, the concept of Small Data – using active testing and monitoring to provide direct answers to the relevant service quality questions, is also introduced.
+Additionally included, are highlighted results of the NFV Service Assurance and Analytics research study and survey completed by Heavy Reading.

 Key takeaways from the research include:

 - The industry’s expectations on Big Data and AI should be lowered to a more realistic level.
 These technologies will not provide a panacea for all service assurance needs and transformation challenges.

 - As Big Data and AI rely on relevant and high-quality data, large amounts of low-level data will not satisfy the requirements to receive satisfactory answers to the relevant service assurance questions.
 With current systems, it is very difficult to obtain high quality service-related data on network services using traditional infrastructure-centric assurance tools or Big Data and other AI technologies.